How to Guide for using Adhesive-Backed Stencils

 Adhesive-backed material will adhere to any surface.
 If you are using this on a painted wall, then please test a small section of the material by adhering it lightly to the painted wall.
 Gently remove the film and see if any paint has come off of your wall.
 There are many brands of paint and each one has a unique coating quality.
 We discovered that some coatings will release paint onto the adhesive material, while other coatings are more durable and do not peel off the wall.

-o TIP: You can take some of the tack level off the adhesive backed stencil film by sticking and removing it multiple times to any fabric, cardboard or other surface.
+TIP: You can take some of the tack level off the adhesive backed stencil film by sticking and removing it multiple times to any fabric, cardboard or other surface.

 The stencil film can be cleaned and reused.
 Depending on the paint used, you can clean your stencil with a variety of cleaning solutions such as:

-• soap and water
+• Soap and Water

 • citrus-based cleaners